Gary Bettman, click on this image for additional insight and information.

 From 1917 to 9 years later in 1926, the N.H.L. had 0% athlete racial diversity, all the 188 N.H.L. athletes prior to the Indigenous Taffy Abel in November 1926 were White.

 Only one non-white or BIPOC player, of any race, can be credited with breaking a Major Sport League Color Barrier.
 Example: Indigenous Taffy Abel broke the N.H.L.
-Sport League Color Barrier in 1926 and he can also be credited with being the N.H.L.’s first Indigenous Player.
+Color Barrier in 1926 and he can also be credited with being the N.H.L.’s first Indigenous Player.
 Same goes in MLB Baseball, only one person, Jackie Robinson, is credited with breaking the MLB Color Barrier.

 The Asian 1-minute N.H.L.
 Player, Larry Kwong, did not break the N.H.L.
 Color Barrier in 1948.
 However, Larry Kwong can be credited with being the N.H.L.’s first Asian Player.

-The Black Willie O’Ree did not break the N.H.L.
-Color Barrier in 1958.
-However, Willie O’Ree can be credited with being the N.H.L.’s first Black Player.
-This is essentially how the prestigious Associated Press “now in 2025” reports on Willie O’Ree.
-AP in 2025 said: "On Jan.
+That is essentially how the prestigious Associated Press … “now in 2025” reports on Willie O’Ree.
+The AP in 2025 said: "On Jan.
 18, 1958, Canadian Willie O’Ree became the FIRST BLACK PLAYER in the National Hockey League as he made his debut with the Boston Bruins."
+As in prior years, the AP did not say in 2025 that Willie O’Ree broke the N.H.L.
+Color Barrier.

 NOTE!
 The AP no longer says in 2025, as the AP did in 2018, 2018, 2020, 2021, that Willie O’Ree BROKE THE N.H.L.
 COLOR BARRIER in 1958. "...the player who broke the NHL’s color barrier in 1958."
-NPR also got wrong in 2008 as did the New York Times in 2008.

-More than one person at the NHL has expressed this very racist view: “Only a Black Person can break a Color Barrier” Such a view would exclude a Native American or Indigenous person such as Taffy Abel.
+More than one person at the N.H.L. has expressed this very racist view: “Only a Black Person can break a Color Barrier” Such a view would exclude a Native American or Indigenous person such as Taffy Abel.

 To get their point across, the N.H.L.
 Commissioner Gary Bettman along with N.H.L.
 Team Owners and N.H.L. lobbyists heavily lobbied the US Congress over 4 years from 2018 to 2022 to award the Black Willie O’Ree a prestigious Congressional Gold Medal for breaking the N.H.L.
 Color Barrier in 1958.
 Willie O’Ree did not break the N.H.L.
 Color Barrier … Native American Taffy Abel broke the N.H.L.
 Color Barrier in 1926.
-Bettman knows this and has likely silenced people in the N.H.L. and USA Hockey who would favor Taffy Abel over Willie O’Ree.
-Hockey Insiders say a “Wall of Silence” goes up if the Taffy Abel name is mentioned.

 The Congressional Gold Medal is an ‘earned recognition’ versus a recognition that is lobbied for by very wealthy sports organizations such as the NHL via their 32 NHL Team owners who are largely billionaires.